godotengine/godot-docs/tutorials/3d/procedural_geometry/surfacetool.rst

     st.AddIndex(3);
     st.AddIndex(2);

-    // Alternatively we can use `st.Index()` which will create the quad for us and remove the duplicate vertices st.Index();
+    // Alternatively we can use `st.Index()` which will create the quad for us and remove the duplicate vertices. st.Index();

 Similarly, if you have an index array, but you want each vertex to be unique (e.g. because